How to Create a Popup in Divi (Divi 4 and Divi 5)

-Last updated on
+Last updated on Sep 28, 2025

 Popup itself is a great email marketing tool if you implement it properly.
 By meaning that it doesn’t interrupt user experience (UX).
-Some internet users really hate popup so you need to be very careful implementing a popup on your website.

-The idea of creating a popup in Divi is that you add a section on your page in which the section is dedicated for the popup.
-The section will be hiden — using a CSS snippet — on the front-end when you preview or publish your page, but it is still visible on the Divi Builder editor.
+The section will be hidden — using a CSS snippet — on the front-end when you preview or publish your page, but it is still visible on the Divi Builder editor.

 In this context, the section functions as the wrapper of the popup.

-Step 1: Design the Popup Using Divi Builder
+— Step 1: Design the Popup Using Divi Builder

 First, edit a page where you want to add the popup on.
 Or you can also create a new page in case you haven’t had one.

 Add a new section on the very bottom of your page.
-You can actually add the section anywere within your page, but I suggest you add it on the bottom so that it doesn’t interrupt your design process.
+You can actually add the section anywhere within your page, but I suggest you add it on the bottom so that it doesn’t interrupt your design process.

 Adding a new section in Divi Builder editor.